danielaparker/jsoncons/doc/ref/corelib/json/allocators.md

 #### Fancy pointers

 `basic_json` is compatible with boost [boost::interprocess::offset_ptr](https://www.boost.org/doc/libs/1_86_0/doc/html/interprocess/offset_ptr.html),
-provided that the implementing containers for arrays and objects, are also compatible.
+provided that the implementing containers for arrays and objects are also compatible.
 In the example below, boost containers are used.

 ```cpp
 #include <boost/interprocess/managed_shared_memory.hpp>